 2.1 Greenhouse gas emissions are reduced across the city.
 Major Projects Completion Date % Complete Progress To Date Status Energy efficiency and renewables Develop an implementation plan for the 50% renewable by 2030 target for the city.
 2023 10 Implementation plan completed.
 Phase one projects under development include Renewable Energy Concierge, Ausgrid Power2U, renewable energy campaign, and content hub.
-On Track Major Programs Progress To Date) Status Energy efficiency and renewables Plan for the integration of all fleet operations data and leverage analytics to drive a reduction in greenhouse gas emissions.
+On Track Major Programs Progress To Date ) Status Energy efficiency and renewables Plan for the integration of all fleet operations data and leverage analytics to drive a reduction in greenhouse gas emissions.
 The City has contine efficiencies and re o improve data quality, data procedures and analytics to enhance the ability to drive issions.
-On Track emented across the City's fleet.
-This will enable better quality data and provide for a ssions via driving behaviour efficiencies, a safer driving culture and better utilisation.
-Work is under way on an upgrade of Ausfleet to assist these processes, and to integrate data sources.
-An upgrade to the Datafuel system has been completed to provide more timely and accurate fuel information, and to save unnecessary travel to multiple depot sites to obtain fuel readings.
-Sustainable Planning Develop a pathway for the City's current planning controls to be strengthened over time to deliver net zero building standards. e standards pathway to high performing net zero energy buildings in Greater Sydney xternal Planning Leadership Advisory Group has been established to advise on the On Track Investigate the inclusion of Development Control Plan (DCP) provisions that introduce NABERS Energy Commitment Agreements for new commercial office buildings and major commercial office refurbishments over 500 sqm or 1000 sqm s unanimously endorsed by Council on 13 August 2018.
-The Sydney DCP 2012 and were updated in late August 2018 to reflect the Council's decision.
-The project is On Track Advocacy Advocate for Ausgrid to adopt LED lights for all public domain light types (street lights, parks etc.) in the city area. replacement of all conventional li Ausgrid owned lights within the City area.
+On Track A Telematics system will be implemented across the City's fleet.
+This will enable better quality data and provide for a reduction of greenhouse gas emissions via driving behaviour efficiencies, a safer driving culture and better utilisation. the Datafuel syster m has been co e of Ausfleet to assist these processes, and to integrate data sources.
+An upgrade to impleted to provide more timely and accurate fuel information, and to save epot sites to obtain fuel readings.
+Sustainable Planning Develop a pathway for the City's current planning controls to be strengthened over time to deliver net zero building standards. e standards pathway to high performing net zero energy buildings in Greater Sydney xternal Planning Leadership Advisory Group has been established to advise on the On Track Investigate the inclusion of Development Control Plan (DCP) provisions that introduce NABERS Energy Commitment Agreements for new commercial office buildings and major commercial office refurbishments over 500 sqm or 1000 sqm The Energy and Waste DCP was unanimously endorsed by Council on 13 August 2018.
+The Sydney DCP 2012 and Green Square Town Centre DCP were updated in late August 2018 to reflect the Council's decision.
+The project is Advocacy Advocate for Ausgrid to adopt LED lights for all public domain light types (street lights, parks etc.) in the city area. replacement of all conventional li Ausgrid owned lights within the City area.
 Ausgrid has commenced a programmed ghting on main and residential roads across the LGA.
 Approximately 9,500 lights will pected to be completed by 2022.
 On Track Advocate for higher BASIX targets for residential buildings. includes represent ation from other g pathway for the environmental targets related to the built environment.
 This project er Sydney Councils and has and industry working group.
 We are continuing to work ssion to determine the most effective strategy to have the NSW Government eas.
 On Track